aseoaneo23/QA-technical-test/Prueba_api/README.md

 ## Exercise 3
 ### Description 📖
-Do an test automation of Swagger Petshop API with Karate
+Do an test automation of Swagger Petshop API with Karate.

+The requirement to have a class whose constructor depended on the previous task could not be carried out due to the limitations of the Karate framework.

+In the official documentation there are no declarations of the use of classes and it is even established that in the feature only js files containing a single function can be required

 ### Requirements 🧰